Some SQL statements relating to certain MySQL features produce

 CREATE TABLEstatement results in an error.

 Default partitioning scheme.
-All MySQL Cluster tables are by default partitioned by
+All NDB Cluster tables are by default partitioned by

 KEYusing the table's primary key as the partitioning key.
 If no primary key is explicitly set for the table, the “hidden” primary key automatically created by the